Austin and the Texas Hill Country

 Texas State Capitol

 Stop by the Capitol Visitors Center for more information.
-The Texas Travel Center is also located at this building.
-Located at 112 East 11th St. and it’s not required to visit the visitor center before heading to the Capitol Tour.
-Open Monday through Friday from 9 a.m. to 5 p.m. and Sunday noon to 5 p.m.
+The Texas Travel Center is also located in this building.
+It’s located at 112 East 11th St., and it’s not required to visit the visitor center before heading to the Capitol Tour.
+The center is open Monday through Friday from 9 a.m. to 5 p.m. and Sunday from noon to 5 p.m.

 The Bullock Texas State History Museum

 Learn more about Texas history and catch an IMAX movie at this popular museum for families.
 Check out the artifacts area for unique objects from Texas history.
-Located just north of the capitol.
+Located just north of the Texas State Capitol.

 If you’ve got a teen in the car, then head to the University of Texas for a college tour.
-Even on the busiest of college tours week (Spring Break) you can see the school.
+You can see the school even on the busiest of college tours (Spring Break).

-Start with making an online reservation for an information session and campus tour.
-Then reserve a tour for individual college tours and on-campus housing.
+Start by making an online reservation for an information session and campus tour.
+Then, reserve a tour for individual college tours and on-campus housing.

-If no one is headed to college, then head to the Museums located on campus, like the Blanton Museum of Art, Harry Ranson Center, LBJ Presidential Library, Texas Memorial Museum and the Briscoe Center.
+If no one is headed to college, head to the Museums on campus, like the Blanton Museum of Art, Harry Ranson Center, LBJ Presidential Library, Texas Memorial Museum and the Briscoe Center.

 Elizabeth Ney Museum

 This is her former studio where she lived and worked.
-See lots of examples of her sculpture then continue outside to see the gardens around the museum.
-Located in the Hyde Park, the historic neighborhood, north of the University of Texas.
+See lots of examples of her sculpture, then continue outside to see the gardens around the museum.
+Located in Hyde Park, the historic neighborhood north of the University of Texas.

 Comments are closed.